FREQUENTLY ASKED QUESTIONS

 What if I cannot attend part of recruitment?

-If you must miss an open event for a class, there is a “Miss N Mingle” makeup event opportunity on 9/06/2017 at 8PM.
+If you must miss an open event for a class, please contact your Gamma Chi.
 If you must miss an invite or preference event, you may not complete this year’s recruitment.
 If you have any additional questions about this policy, contact Recruitment Team or your Gamma Chi.

 How much does a sorority cost?